Keith Urbahn: Javelin

-Personal
+Personal life

 Urbahn lives in Alexandria, Virginia and has two children, Benjamin and William.
 Urbahn is the son of Jennifer K. Urbahn and Maximilian O. Urbahn III.
 His grandfather, Max O. Urbahn, was a prolific architect of government buildings whose work included the design of one of the world's largest structures, the Vehicle Assembly Building at Cape Canaveral, Florida.

+Urbahn has publicly commented on political polarization, media dynamics, and the publishing industry.
+He has warned about declining trust between political groups in the United States and the impact of polarization on civic life.
+He has also criticized elements of modern political journalism, arguing that heightened media reactions and outrage-driven coverage can contribute to public distrust while simultaneously fueling demand for political books and commentary.